KEbina-1996/Post-processing-for-measurement-data-of-CAST/README.md

     <br>Designates the name of the file to be processed.
 Note that the target file must be saved under ″mocap″ directory.
   - processFg:
     <br>This is a flag to process or not.
 Setting this value to 1 will process the target file; setting it to 0 will ignore it.
+  - cadaverVec:
-  - cadaverVec: Specifies the orientation of the cadaver body.
+    <br>Specifies the orientation of the cadaver body.
 Since the head orientation changes between right and left nephrectomy, this option is used to adjust the orientation.
-  - trocar1_x,y,z to trocar3_x,y,z: The port (cannula) position on the cadaver body.
+  - trocar1_x,y,z to trocar3_x,y,z:
+    <br>The port (cannula) position on the cadaver body.
 The 3D positions of the three ports, including the camera port, must be recorded.
-  - cadaver1_x,y,z to cadaver3_x,y,z: The 3D position of the three anatomical feature of the cadaver body (shoulder, anterior superior iliac spine, and knee).
+  - cadaver1_x,y,z to cadaver3_x,y,z:
+    <br>The 3D position of the three anatomical feature of the cadaver body (shoulder, anterior superior iliac spine, and knee).
 These position were recorded by attaching markers to the cadaver body.